 All rotations are at the Columbia University Irving Medical Center with the exception of the forensic pathology rotation at the Office of the Chief Medical Examiner of New York City.
 Columbia’s program has a large Resident Room with a multi-headed microscope with a connected camera and wide screen monitor as well as scores of shared textbooks and reference materials.
 In the resident room, each resident has his/her own desk with bookshelves, a computer and dedicated microscope.
-In addition, each resident is issued an iPad with pre-loaded software to allow them to access departmental programs and electronic medical records.
 The book allowance of $500 per year may be spent on electronic or hardcover publications.
 The “Gross Room" for anatomic pathology has been renovated and expanded and is spacious, bright, well-ventilated and efficient.
 Technicians and pathology assistants (PA) do the grossing for all biopsies and large specimens are shared equally between the PAs and the residents.
 Newly-renovated shared post-call rooms in the hospital are available to Pathology residents.

-The second 18 months of this program are primarily devoted to Oral & Maxillofacial Pathology (OMFP).
+The next 24 months of this program are primarily devoted to Oral & Maxillofacial Pathology (OMFP).

 A significant portion of the OMFP segment is spent in clinical diagnosis and treatment of patients having oral mucosal disease and/or symptoms.
 The patients referred for treatment of oral mucosal disease are seen in the Columbia University College of Dental Medicine clinics.
 The resident will be taught history taking, oral examination and prescription writing from the perspective of a board certified oral pathologist.
 The surgical removal of mucosal tissue (incisional and excisional biopsy) by the resident is mandatory.
 He/she will be taught these techniques from the perspective of the clinically oriented oral pathologist and the resident will be required to perform as many biopsies as possible.